gucino/tsigoloib/README.md

 # The infected DNA
+Look closely there is some spider attached at the DNA.
+The skin of object is attached with many small dirty texture particle.
 | | |
 |:-------------------------:|:-------------------------:|
 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./DNA/DNA2_batch_normalization_1805.png"> |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="./DNA/DNA3_batch_normalization_1770.png">   |